Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 • Maintaining a regular wake-up time to create a routine.

-CBT for Cognitive Restructuring
+CBT For Cognitive Restructuring

 Maintaining proper sleep hygiene can significantly improve the natural sleep cycle.
 Educating on incorporating healthy lifestyles and habits has several benefits.
 Some of the changes, like